-This is another overview of Sisyphean High.
+Below is an older overview of Sisyphean High.
 It was written in 2015 for students preparing to take the course that year.
 It is posted here virtually unedited, which means it will have tenses and references that only made sense to those students at that time.
-Work around those, if you can, and treat this as an exercise in ramiform reading — in getting a bit lost in order to find greater understanding.
+It’s helpful, though, because it demonstrates the idea of ramiform instructional writing — of asking students to get a bit lost in order to develop reading skills and find some deeper understanding.

 Two Kinds of August